tsubasaxZZZ/azureadvisor/README.md

 - Unused HDInsight cluster - This HDInsight cluster has not had a Gateway Request within one month.

 # Usage
+This tool requires Azure CLI and read permission for resources.

 ```bash
 # You need login and set target subscription.
 az login